tommccracken/vector-2d/README.md

 let normalVector = vector1.normalVector();
 ```

-Create a second vector and add it to the first vector.
+Create a second vector and add it to the first vector

 ```javascript
 let vector2 = new Vector2D(-1, 5);
 let vector3 = vector1.add(vector2);
 ```

-*Note: This is an immutable addition operation as vector1 and vector2 will not be not modified.
-The result will be returned as a new Vector2D object.*
+*Note: This is an immutable addition operation as vector1 and vector2 are not modified.
+The result will be returned as the new Vector2D object, vector3.*

 Perform a mutable addition